-Funded places are the number of places for Scottish-domiciled and rEU students (plus rUK students who commenced prior to the end of the reciprocal agreement) for which SFC will provide funding.
+Funded places are the number of places for Students eligible for Funding (mainly Scottish-domiciled students) for which SFC will provide funding.
 If a university's number of students eligible for funding, returned to SFC through the Final Figures Return, is more than 3% below their funded places then SFC will recover funding (universities will be given the opportunity to present any mitigating circumstances before any final decision on the recovery of funds is taken).

-The consolidation number is for the monitoring of the total number of Scottish-domiciled, rUK and rEU students to avoid excessive demand on the NHS for placements.
-If a university's population of students, returned to SFC through the Final Figures Return, is more than 10% above their consolidation number then SFC will impose a financial penalty (universities will be given the opportunity to present any mitigating circumstances before any final decision on a financial penalty is taken).
+The consolidation number is for the monitoring of the total number of Students Eligible for Funding and rUK students to avoid excessive demand on the NHS for placements.
+If a university's population of students is more than 10% above their consolidation number then SFC will impose a financial penalty (universities will be given the opportunity to present any mitigating circumstances before any final decision on a financial penalty is taken).
+As in AY 2024-25, SFC and SG will not seek to impose a penalty on universities who over-recruit in AY 2025-26.